-- (a) destroys, damages, erases, alters or otherwise manipulates data stored in, or used in connection with, a computer; or - (b) introduces into, or records or stores in, a computer or system of computers by any means data for the purpose of - - destroying, damaging, erasing or altering other data stored in that computer or that system of computers; or - (ii) interfering with, interrupting or obstructing the lawful use of that computer or that system of computers or the data stored in that computer or system of computers; or - (c) otherwise uses a computer -
+s.
+257C Part VI - Crimes Relating to Property (a) destroys, damages, erases, alters or otherwise manipulates data stored in, or used in connection with, a computer; or (b) introduces into, or records or stores in, a computer or system of computers by any means data for the purpose of - (i) destroying, damaging, erasing or altering other data stored in that computer or that system of computers; or (ii) interfering with, interrupting or obstructing the lawful use of that computer or that system of computers or the data stored in that computer or system of computers; or (c) otherwise uses a computer - is guilty of a crime.
 Charge: Computer-related fraud.
 257C.
-Damaging computer data
+Damaging computer data computers or the data stored in that computer or system of computers -